genropy/genropy_saved/docs/genro/bag/attributes.rst

 Getting attributes
 ==================

-	To get a single Bag's attribute you can use the :meth:`gnr.core.gnrbag.Bag.getAttr` method:
+	To get a single Bag's attribute you can use the :meth:`getAttr` method:

 	>>> print b.getAttr('documents.letters.letter_to_sheila', 'fileOwner')
 	Steve